thisistamim/webView/README.md

-## Android webView

 Hello Android Dev!

-> You can use this app in your android phone.
-This is simple web app.
-You need internet connection to use this app.
+> I use this app in android.
+It's simple web app.
+If any advice, please commit a messages :)

 ---

-If any advice, please commit a messages :)
+<p align='center'>Happy coding! :smile: </p>